Brazil economy surprisingly weak, adds to global fears

 One other seasonal factor that may have played a role in the disappointing third quarter: government consumption expanded just 0.1 percent, well behind the 1 percent pace in the second quarter, due in part to tighter restrictions on official spending in the run-up to municipal elections in October.

-(Additional reporting by Silvio Cascione and Alonso Soto; Editing by Todd Benson, Kieran Murray and Tim Dobbyn)
+(Additional reporting by Silvio Cascione and Alonso Soto; Editing by Todd Benson, Kieran Murray, Chizu Nomiyama and David Gregorio)